 We take great pride in being a Vermont chocolate company.
-We partner with nearby producers, foragers and growers to pair our chocolates with regional ingredients that include Vermont chévre and other Vermont artisan cheeses, créme fraîche, buttermilk and heavy cream, maple from local producers, sea salt harvested off the coast of Gloucester, Massachusetts, and honey, seasonal fruits, mushrooms and herbs from local farmers and foragers as well as from our own garden for our bonbons.
-We use butter from Cabot Creamery, a cooperative that began in Vermont and now sources dairy from farms in New England and in the St. Lawrence Valley of New York state where Dar grew up.
+We partner with nearby producers, foragers and growers to pair our chocolates with regional ingredients that include Vermont chévre and other Vermont artisan cheeses, créme fraîche, buttermilk and heavy cream, maple from local producers, sea salt harvested off the coast of Gloucester, Massachusetts, and honey, seasonal fruits, mushrooms and herbs from local farmers and foragers as well as from our own garden.
+We use butter from small local farms and from Cabot Creamery, a cooperative that began in Vermont and now sources dairy from farms in New England and in the St. Lawrence Valley of New York state where Dar grew up.
 Explore more about the ingredient partnerships we are forging here.

 To reduce our footprint, we don’t use plastic packaging or dividers.
 Our kraft boxes are recyclable and use 100% recycled boxboard and 100% recycled papers, our cellophane bags are 100% biodegradable and compostable, and our paper labels are recyclable.
 We compost or recycle our food and paper waste.

 Our chocolates are now stocked in shops throughout New England and New York state, travel all over the United States via our online shop, and are carried with customers who visit our Factory Shop as far away as Turkey, Kenya, Switzerland, Chile, Mexico, Denmark, Holland, Germany and Japan.
 All of this is great.
 At the same time, it’s important to us to remain a place-based Vermont chocolate company, rooted in the local farm community and providing the best that our region produces to a wider audience that appreciates delicious, singular ingredients of superior quality.
 We’ll continue to work with local farmers and producers to come up with fresh, innovative taste pairings, as well as create chocolates we’re proud to have our name on.